kamwro/transport-app/README.md

 Building my app, I've been trying to achieve clean code principles, such as:

-- Hide the instantiation process from the user,
+- hide the instantiation process from the user,
-- Simple is better than complex and complex is better than complicated,
+- simple is better than complex and complex is better than complicated,
-- Readability is crucial,
+- readability is crucial,
 - Do not Repeat Yourself (as possible),
-- Stay true to the Single Responsibility principle.
+- stay true to the Single Responsibility principle.

 Some of the design patterns used in my project: